 Project Aim

-To understand the impact representative major global catastrophes might have on Aotearoa NZ, for example a Northern Hemisphere nuclear war.
-To deduce adaptive strategies and plans that might mitigate these effects, ensuring that industrial society can continue.
+To demonstrably nudge government towards addressing these risks.
+Steps towards this include understanding the impact representative major global catastrophes might have on Aotearoa NZ, for example a Northern Hemisphere nuclear war.
+We also aim to identify the adaptive strategies and plans that might mitigate these effects, ensuring that industrial society can continue.

 Project Team